Time Management

 Prior knowledge that will help with this topic

-• Basic literacy and numeracy skills to understand instructions, read labels, and perform simple calculations.
+• Basic literacy and numeracy skills, as you'll need to read instructions, labels, and perform simple calculations.

 • An interest in practical, hands-on work and understanding how things are organised and moved.